- Health Resources and Services Administration (HRSA)

 In 2017, 8 national federal surveys collected sexual orientation data and 2 collected data about gender identity.
 Therefore, core objectives for LGBT Health focus on increasing the availability of data to better understand the health and well-being of LGBT people throughout the life course.
 Additional core objectives focus on sexual minority youth (lesbian, gay, or bisexual) — as data indicate that they’re at increased risk of being bullied, having suicidal thoughts, and using illicit drugs.4

 Developmental objectives highlight high-priority public health issues that lack data.
 The LGBT Workgroup selected 3 developmental objectives for transgender youth that mirror the core objectives for sexual minority youth on bullying, suicidal ideation, and illicit drug use.

 Understanding (Non-API) Lesbian, Gay, Bisexual, and Transgender Health

 LGBT people experience multiple barriers to health care,5,6,7 including stigma related to their identities.8,9 Other risk factors disproportionately affect intersectional populations including gay men of color, bisexual people,10 and transgender and gender non-conforming people.11

-Emerging Issues in Lesbian, Gay, Bisexual, and Transgender Health
+Emerging Issues (Non-API) in Lesbian, Gay, Bisexual, and Transgender Health

 The need to provide culturally appropriate preventive care will increase over the decade.
 As the demographics of the population continue to shift, public health and health care systems will need to expand their ability to meet the growing needs of a diverse and aging population, particularly LGBT people.